 At all the villages and hamlets here, pay and stay facility is there.
 GTA (Gorkhaland Territorial Administration) Trekker’s huts and lodges are mostly everywhere (~300 INR per night).

-There are many other inexpensive homestays/teahouses/hotels which provide only basic necessities and local cuisines.
+There are many other inexpensive homestays/teahouses/hotels which provide only necessities and local cuisines.
 Do not consider this a luxury trip.
-On the way, there are numerous tea stalls that provide tea, noodles, Maggi, eggs, etc.
+On the way, numerous tea stalls provide tea, noodles, Maggi, eggs, etc.

 One can also carry their tent but do carry insulators as the temperature goes sub-zero at night.

 - Indian sims don’t work in Nepal if required one can buy Nepal Telecom (Recommended) sim, although making ISD call facilities are there.

 - Carry sufficient cash as you won’t find ATMs on the way or most of them running out of cash, although some Nepalese accept Indian Rupees as well.

 - Carry enough water and snacks, before leaving for the day, you may not find many options on the way for long durations.

 - If you are not a Nepalese or an Indian, it is better to carry your passport/permits because of many checkpoints on the way.